hmxmilohax/rb3-pc/README.md

 *   **_Stuttering Audio_**

 	* [![A video thumbnail that reads "Click here for audio example."](images/xtra/badaudio.png)](https://www.youtube.com/watch?v=UoCMEQbNThs&t=20s "Rock Band 3 Deluxe - Low-End Low-Buffer Autoplay - YouTube")
-	* Increase “Audio Buffer Duration” as mentioned in [the Audio tab of Rock Band 3's Custom Configuration](#audio) until the stuttering stops.
+	* Increase “Audio Buffer Duration” as mentioned in [[the Audio tab of Rock Band 3's Custom Configuration]](#audio) until the stuttering stops.
 100 ms is a great starting point for low end computers.

 *   **_General performance issues_**
+	*	Set your computer to the High Performance power plan.
-	*   Go back to the [Custom Configuration setup section](#configuration) and apply suggested low performance tweaks.
+	*   Go back to the [[Custom Configuration setup section]](#configuration) and apply suggested low performance tweaks.
-	*   Install [Rock Band 3 Deluxe](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/main#playstation-3) and disable Post Effects in Deluxe Settings.
+	*   Install [[Rock Band 3 Deluxe]](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/main#-installing-on-rpcs3) and disable Post Effects in Deluxe Settings.

 *   **_Game doesn't fill the screen_**
-	*   Enable Overscan in Rock Band 3's System Settings.
+	*   Enable "Overscan" in Rock Band 3's System Settings.

 *   **_Game is delayed_**
 	*   Run Calibration in Rock Band 3's System Settings if you haven't for some reason.
 Disable “Dolby Digital” if you enabled it in the same menu.

+*   **_Game ocassionally crashes when practicing on regular guitar/bass_**
+	*   This is a known bug which currently has no solution.

 *   **_Cannot use Automatic Calibration in System Settings_**
-	*   Automatic Calibration only works for PS3 guitar controllers via passthrough.
+	*   Automatic Calibration only works for PS3 guitar controllers with passthrough.

 *   **_Game gets stuck when naming a character or band_**
 	*   This is an RPCS3 issue when using guitars or drum controllers to name things.
-I would strongly suggest using a regular controller for this.
+I would strongly suggest using a regular controller for any customization.
 You can try to fix it by changing the effects switch on a RB guitar controller.
-Otherwise, changing your controller's Input Handler in “[Create Custom Gamepad Configuration](#controllers)” to “Keyboard” then back to whatever you had originally fixes it, but your mapping may get deleted.
+Otherwise, changing your controller's Input Handler in “[[Create Custom Gamepad Configuration]](#controllers)” to “Keyboard” then back to whatever you had originally fixes it, but your mapping may get deleted.
 This should work while the game is running.

 *   **_Characters have flying instruments and accessories_**
 	*   There is currently no fix for this.
-If you experience this, [please report your findings on RPCS3's GitHub.](https://github.com/RPCS3/rpcs3/issues/8408)
+If you experience this, [[please report your findings on RPCS3's GitHub].](https://github.com/RPCS3/rpcs3/issues/8408)

 *   **_Scrolling through library has long pauses_**
-	*   You forgot to set the “Network Status” to “Connected” in the [Network tab when setting up the Custom Configuration](#network) for Rock Band 3.
+	*   You forgot to set the “Network Status” to “Connected” in the [[Network tab when setting up the Custom Configuration]](#network) for Rock Band 3.

 *   **_My PS3 instrument controller shows up as two_**
-	*   You did [controller configuration](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
+	*   You did [[controller configuration](#controllers) for a PS3 controller, which usually isn't needed due to passthrough.
 Just unbind the controller and it should be fine.

 *   **_[Pro Drums] Hitting two cymbals registers as a tom_**
 	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch".
 I sadly do not know the solution to this as I don't own a drum kit.
 Please feel free to ask around in the Milohax Discord server.

 *   **_\[ONLINE\] Cannot find a 3rd or 4th player_**
-	*   In Rock Band 3's Custom Configuration, [go to the network tab](#network) and make sure “Enable UPNP” is enabled.
+	*   In Rock Band 3's Custom Configuration, [[go to the network tab]](#network) and make sure “Enable UPNP” is enabled.
 If for some reason you can't do UPNP, you will need to forward port 9103 (UDP) in your firewall. **don't enable UPNP while port forwarding** as this can cause crashes.

 *   **_\[ONLINE\] Stuck on “Registering Account” when trying to connect to GoCentral_**
 	*   You may have lost connection to RPCN or GoCentral and will have to restart the game.
 If you continue to get this after restart, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.